usgin/metadata-server/readme.md

 	- *iso.xml*: The response will be an XML document that conforms to the USGIN profile for ISO 19139.
 	- *atom.xml*: The response will be an XML document that represents an Atom feed containing a single entry.
 	- *geojson*: The response will be a JSON document containing a single GeoJSON *Feature*
+- 404: The requested resourceId does not exist in the database.
 - 500: There was an error reading and/or formatting the document.